programminghut/in-loop-js/README.md

 # in-loop-js
-A small library for handling javaScript closure inside loops in less confusing manner.
+A small library for handling javaScript closure inside loops in a less confusing manner.